Assignment 4: Stack and Heap

 Testing

 Your primary testing vehicle is the test program test_backtrace_malloc.c that corresponds to the make test target.
 Add your test cases for backtrace and malloc here.
 The starter code provides example tests to get you started but you will need to add more tests of your own to get comprehensive coverage for your modules.
-A portion of your assignment quality assessment is awarded based on the quality and breadth of the test cases you submit.
+The grader will review the quality and breadth of the test cases you submit as part of the quality assessment.

 The make run target runs our heap_workflow.c application program to exercise your allocator on a simulated workflow.
 This simulation is designed for stress testing and finishing step.
 While still in active development, running the workflow can be more complicated than helpful; you are likely better off working with small, specific tests that you hand-constructed in the test program.
 But once your allocator is complete, the workflow is super handy to confirm it is working correctly in large stress test.
 You can also edit heap_workflow.c to tweak the simulation parameters to observe the performance in different scenarios.